maccaspro/Powershell/README.md

-# Powershell
+# Powershell snippets and guides for a Sysadmin

-Various useful powershell snippets and guides for a sysadmin
+Useful powershell snippets and guides for various 365 functions and hybrid/on-prem AD and other miscellaneous fixes